RealTadango/FrSky/Powerbox/README.md

 # Powerbox Sensor
 This sensor provides telemetry data for Powerbox products

-Folder PowerBoxSensor contains an Arduino sketch for a Arduino Mini.
+Folder PowerBoxSensor contains an Arduino sketch for a Atmega 328 type Arduino ((Pro) Mini, Nano ect).
 RX port is connected to the Powerbox telemetry output.
 RB3 is connected to the S.Port of the X-Series receiver.

 This sensor maps the output from a Powerbox to FrSky sensor values.
 The powerbox must be set to input / telemetry type Futaba or S.Bus.